 Is OddsMonkey a get rich quick scheme?

 No. Definitely not.
 You won’t get rich of this.
 It’ll help you make tax-free cash and the profit will change on any given month depending on how much cash you have to do the offers, how many offers you can get through, amongst other things.
 That profit is completely tax-free by the way because in the UK all ‘gambling’ profits are exempt from taxation.

 How much does OddsMonkey cost?

 As I write this review of OddsMonkey, other than the Free Trial, to get yourself up and running, there are two price Premium plans for OddsMonkey.
-There is a monthly option that which is currently at £17.99 per month and an annual option at £150.00 per year.
-The annual option pretty much gives you 12 months for the price 10 months.
+There is a monthly option that which is currently at £19.99 per month and an annual option at £180.00 per year.
+The annual option saves you over £59 a year!
 I recommend the Premium annual option as that little extra saving does help to keep the cost down of matched betting.

 OddsMonkey Free Trial